osbox68/Repo/06-Projects/05-Build-an-API/README.md

-## Projects - Day Five
+## Projects - Intermediate Demo

-Today is your intermediate demo!
-This is an exciting day, as it's the only time before Demo Day that you'll see what all the other teams have been working on.
-After today, the pitch practices will happen 1:1 with your team and some selected teachers/TAs.
-So it's time to show off all the hard work you've put in the last 4 days!
+Your intermediate demo is approaching!
+This is an exciting time, as it's the only moment before Demo Day that you'll see what all the other teams have been working on.
+After this Demo, the pitch practices will happen 1:1 with your team and some selected teachers/TAs.
+So it's time to show off all the hard work you've put in until now!

 You know the drill:
-- **Midday: Stop coding any new features**
+- **After the break: Stop coding any new features**
 - Push your branches
 - Solve conflicts
 - Debug